Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/rdl/rule-definition/readwrite-splitting/alter-readwrite-splitting-rule.en.md

 +++
 title = "ALTER READWRITE_SPLITTING RULE"
-weight = 2
+weight = 3
 +++

 ## Description

-The `ALTER READWRITE_SPLITTING RULE` syntax is used to alter a readwrite-splitting rule.
+The `ALTER READWRITE_SPLITTING RULE` syntax is used to alter a readwrite splitting rule.

 ### Syntax